allebone/help.omni.af.mil/docs/PEX/Training.md

 5. When all steps are as desired click Save.

-Training Reports
+## Training Reports

-Currency Report
+### Currency Report

 The Currency Report lists selected people down the left side, selected training tasks across the top, and their color-coded Due Dates in between.
 It’s used to get a quick view of currency task status.

 !!!
+NOTE
-NOTE Proficiency \(Volume\) tasks don’t appear on the Currency report.
+    Proficiency \(Volume\) tasks don’t appear on the Currency report.

-Generate the report

-Go to Training >Reports.
-Click the Currency ta2.
+* Generate the report Go to Training >Reports.
+Click the Currency tab.
 Use the filter control to select the personnel to show on the report.
 You may also use a task filter to limit the data returned.
 Select the date for which you would like to view currencies.
 This is the date upon which all long warning, short warning, and overdue tasks will be based.
 Additionally, you can select to sort by task code or task name and are given the option show only personnel that are overdue.
 Lastly, you can choose which personnel information columns to display.
 When your selections are complete, click the PDF button or the Excel button.

-Overdue Details

-Shows how long a person has been overdue.
+* Overdue Details Shows how long a person has been overdue.
 This allows you to set five different date ranges in days or years and to select the colors to display on the Currency Report.

-Colors
+* Colors

     Red – Overdue

     Pink – Short Warning \(30 days by default\)

     Yellow – Long Warning \(60 days by default\)

     Green – Current, not close to overdue

     Grey – Not assigned

-TAR Report
+### TAR Report

 Overview

 The Training Accomplishment Report \(TAR\) report is used to view Continuation Training that was Reported, Approved, and/or Exported to ARMS, to help ensure all training is properly accounted for.
 It can be used as a manual tracker of training tasks for people deploying to locations without PEX.
 It can also be used as a monthly paper record of individual training.

 Open a TAR report